wikimedia/pywikibot/tests/README.rst

    the password does not leak into the build logs.
 4. The next build should run tests that require a logged in user

+If the username does not exist on one of the Travis build sites, user tests will not be run on that build site.

 While passwords in travis-ci environment variables are not leaked in normal operations, you are responsible for your own passwords.